sophiedkk/pdp-demo/README.md

 ```
 ### I don't have git

+If you use Mac/Linux you should already have it installed.
+Type `git` in the terminal and check if that is the case.
-If you use windows you can install it with:
+If you use Windows you can install it with:

 ```bash
 winget install Git.Git